 Tracking goals has become a huge part of my classroom this year.
 Students have proven that they are more intrinsically motivated when they set goals for themselves and attempt to reach them.
 We set goals for everything and so far it has changed the look of my classroom.

-We use a data binder to keep track of all the goals.
-In our data binder there is the following sheets:
+We use a goal binder to keep track of all the goals.
+In our goal binder there is the following sheets:

-2. A math graph so that they can graph a goal score for their math test and then their actual score.
+- A math, spelling, and vocabulary graph so that they can graph a goal score for their math test and then their actual score.

-5. A math test data sheet so that they can write their pre-test and actual test scores and then track their improvement through each chapter.
+- A math test data sheet where they can write their pre-test and actual test scores and then track their improvement through each chapter.

-6. Color sheets to keep track of their AR points
+- Sheets to keep track of our AR points for each quarter.

 Every Friday, we create new goals for the next week, chart all of our tests that we took that week, and look at our progress.
 The binder is sent home for the parents to sign.
 The parents have really bought into the goal setting and help the students create strong goals!

 We use Super Improver, a whole brain teaching idea, to keep track of our goals.
 Each time a student meets their goal they gain a “Super Improver Star”.
 Then, once they earn ten stars they move up on the Super Improver Wall.
 This system has been extremely intrinsically motivating for all my students.